-Our advancement of the pre-clinical and clinical development program for MSA was benefited by a grant received from the National Institute of Neurological Diseases and Stroke, or NINDS, an Institute of the National Institutes of Health, for \$385,888 to fund animal model studies of IkT-148009 as a therapy for MSA.
-These animal studies are now underway.
-At the same time, we are preparing regulatory submissions to the European Medicines Agency, or EMA, and to the FDA to enable a Phase 2a safety and tolerability study in MSA patients in up to 19 sites in the EU, and up to 6 sites in the U.S. involving 60 patients.
-The proposed clinical Phase 2a study will have primary endpoints in safety and tolerability and exploratory endpoints in MSA efficacy parameters with 3 month daily dosing at two different doses.
-While we complete the set-up of the Phase 2a study in MSA, we will complete at least one model study to support advancing IkT-148009 into patients in the third-quarter of 2022.
-Dosing of patients with MSA will depend on a positive outcome in animal model studies; if IkT-148009 is not a successful therapy in MSA model studies, the Phase 2a clinical study will not proceed.
+Our evaluation of IkT-148009 in MSA has been benefited by a grant received from the National Institute of Neurological Diseases and Stroke, an Institute of the National Institutes of Health, for \$0.39 million to fund animal model studies of IkT-148009 as a therapy for MSA.
+These animal studies are now underway and our pursuit of clinical development will depend on a demonstration of therapeutic benefit in at least one animal model to proceed with clinical development.
+We plan to initiate a Phase 2 safety and tolerability study in MSA patients in up to nineteen sites in the EU, and up to six sites in the U.S. involving 60 patients.
+The proposed Phase 2 study will have primary end points in safety and tolerability and secondary end points in MSA efficacy following once daily dosing at two dose levels for 6-months.
+If IkT-148009 is not a successful therapy in MSA animal model studies, the Phase 2 clinical study will not proceed.
 In this circumstance, the regulatory effort for IkT-148009 in the EU would be applied to future studies of Parkinson's Disease efficacy in the EU.
-The Company plans to pursue orphan drug designation for IkT-148009 to treat Multiple System Atrophy with regulators in the U.S. and Europe.
+The Company plans to pursue orphan drug designation for IkT-148009 to treat MSA with regulators in the U.S. and Europe.